Mackgame4/ESX-Batch/README.md

 # ESX-Batch
-A simple ESX Batch file to download esx and all the addons, why?, just to help users that can't make a default ESX server or a FiveM server and help people who need to download the esx and addones every new release
+A simple ESX Batch file to download esx and all the addons, why?, just to help users that can't make a default ESX server or a FiveM server and help people who need to download the esx and addons every new release, simply an **ESX one click installer**.

 # :clipboard: **Source code**